SOAS Standing Order III: Audit Committee

 (c) To discuss with the External Auditors problems and reservations arising from the interim and final audits, including a review of the management letter, incorporating management responsibilities, and any other matters the External Auditors may wish to discuss (in the absence of the School’s management where necessary);

-(d) To consider and advise Governing Body on the appointment and terms of engagement of the Internal Auditor and any questions of resignation or dismissal of the Internal Auditor;
+(d) To consider and advise the Board of Trustees on the appointment and terms of engagement of the Internal Auditor and any questions of resignation or dismissal of the Internal Auditor;